Virginia Security Deposit Laws

 • Due rent under the rental agreement

-• Any financial losses you may incur as a result of the tenant not abiding by the terms of the rental agreement
+• Any financial losses a landlord may incur as a result of the tenant not abiding by the terms of the rental agreement

-• Any costs or charges that are allowed under the lease or rental agreement
+• Any costs or charges that are allowed under the lease agreement or rental agreement

-• Damage exceeding normal wear and tear to the rental property
+• Damage exceeding normal wear and tear to the dwelling unit

 What constitutes wear and tear?
 Normal wear and tear is damage that naturally occurs in a rental property due to aging and regular use.
 Examples include loose door handles, worn finish on bathroom fixtures, dirty grout, and faded carpet.